 Port configuration example

-There is no requirement on frame alignment to buffer start.
+There is no requirement for frame alignment to buffer start.
 The application or preceding components provide frame alignment information as part of the buffer header using the OMX_BUFFERFLAG_ENDOFFRAME flag.
 It is also possible to signal sub-frame boundaries to identify NAL unit boundaries using the OMX_BUFFERFLAG_ENDOFSUBFRAME.

 A timestamp is also provided by the buffer header for every buffer.
 The nTimestamp corresponds to the presentation timestamp of the first media sample that starts at the current buffer.
 If multiple samples are included in the current buffer, the start timestamp of the following samples is inferred from the nTimestamp and the sample duration.
 That information can then be propagated through the pipeline and may be passed to the application through the output buffer.